Table of Contents

 Linux systems support mDNS if the appropriate Avahi packages are installed.

 Normally, there is some way to override this behavior.
-Either by installing your Root CA in the device’s root storage, or by setting some configuration.
+Either by installing your Root CA in the device’s or client’s special cert storage, or by setting some configuration.
 Then, the self-signed certificate will be trusted just like if it had been issued by a reputable Authority.

 Installing the Root CA is easy because mkcert does it for you.
 In the terminal, go to the dir where your

 CAROOT="$PWD" mkcert -install